sebastiannordby/lead-time-calculator/README.md

 There are several areas for improvement that I would address in future iterations of this project:

-✖: Not started/done
+✔: Done, could also be partially and i have not bothered going to the full extend.

-✔: Done
+✖: Not started or won't do.

-- ✖ **Logging**: Currently not implemented.
+- ✔ **Logging/Metrics**: Could be improved.
 - ✖ **Proper Persistence**: While optional, this could be improved.
 - ✔ **Continuous Integration**: This should have been configured from the start.
 - ✖ **Continuous Delivery with IaC**: This should also be configured from the beginning.